EEB Career Information

 Local, State and Federal Resource Agencies

 Some EEB graduates use their experience and skill sets to find work within a variety of local, state and federal resource agencies.
 There are many ways to look for these positions.
-For a broad listing of ecology and environmental jobs, click here.

 Office of personnel management site lists course requirements for certain types of Federal jobs (e.g., with USFWS); scroll down for Biological Sciences jobs.
 Note that there is often no flexibility about these requirements, so making sure you have the needed credits is a good idea.